An Interventional Perspective on Identifiability in Gaussian LTI Systems with Independent Component Analysis: The cdf connection

 \end{definition} Intuitively, exchangeability means that the arguments of the distribution (as with positional arguments in Python code) can be permuted.
 Alternatively, this means that the pairs are \acrshort{iid} conditioned on a distributional form.

 The \gls{cdf} theorem requires exchangeability, and also two conditional independence statements to hold in the underlying causal graph.
-To introduce these two requirements, let $\gls{nondesc}$ denote a node's non-descendants, $\gls{nondescminuspa}$ the non-descendants (\textit{excluding} parents), $\gls{pa}$ the parents, and $\mathbf{Z}$ an arbitrary node (and, by abuse of notation, the corresponding \gls{rv}).
-We index the components of a vector variable by $i$ and the exchangeable tuples by $n$ (these tuples will correspond for \glspl{hmm} to trajectories, \ie, time series).
+To introduce these two requirements, let $\gls{nondesc}$ denote a node's non-descendants (\textit{including} parents), $\gls{nondescminuspa}$ the non-descendants \textit{excluding} parents, $\gls{pa}$ the parents, and $\mathbf{Z}$ an arbitrary node (and, by abuse of notation, the corresponding \gls{rv}).
+We index the components of a vector variable by $i$ and the exchangeable tuples by $e$ (these tuples will correspond to trajectories in \glspl{hmm}, \ie, time series for environment $e$)\footnote{Here we follow the notation of \citet{guo_causal_2022}; in the main text, we index by the environment $e$ as a superscript}.
 There are two required conditional independence statements; the \textbf{first} is:

 That is, if we condition on its parents, a \gls{rv} $\mathbf{Z}$ should be independent of its non-descendants (\textit{excluding} its parents) in all the tuples we are considering.

 The \textbf{second} conditional independence statement is: